vwkd/kita-dict-client/README.md

 # README

-The Web server for Kita accessed by the client
+The Web server for Kita Dict accessed by the client